 Sharing pronouns (she/her, they/them, etc.) when meeting candidates is another way to actively practice inclusivity in hiring.
 Candidates want to feel comfortable where they work, and interviews are the prime time to show that your organization doesn’t just talk about the importance of DEI, but actually takes time to implement equitable practices.

 Align on the Ideal Candidate

 The interviewers in your panel should be in complete alignment with the attributes they’re looking for in a candidate based on the job posting’s requirements.
 When interviewers are in agreement with what they want a candidate to bring to the table in consideration of what the role needs to accomplish, the interview process becomes even more efficient and effective in identifying the right talent in the fastest time possible.

-After the interview panel, holding a post-interview roundup is a great way to come together and debrief on how the interviews went, if the candidate matches the attributes the interviewers were looking for, and if an offer should realistically be made.
+After the interview panel, holding a post-interview debrief is a great way to come together to understand how the interviews went, if the candidate matches the attributes the interviewers were looking for, and if an offer should realistically be made.

 Widen Your Interviewer Pool